mosi-sol/erc721/Utility Membership/readme.md

 use this metodology, pattern for make or use an nft for : ticket, key for locks, membership, etc...

+**how to use:** deploy mock, then contract . contract need mock address(some times nft id) as value.

 > 11 jul 2022 - live stream